UniStuttgart-VISUS/megamol/docs/manual.md

 <!-- ---------------------------------------------------------------------- -->
 #### General Settings

 Locate line 3 containing the variable `basePath`.
-Both relative and absolute path should work here fine, **it is necessary to change the path in this line to the global path to the MegaMol application directory**, e.g.:
+Both relative and absolute path should work here fine.
+This path is set automatically and always has to fit the currently used execution path.

 ```lua
     basePath = "C:/megamol/build/install/"